-- (A) Except as hereinafter provided, the regulations set by this chapter within each zoning district shall be minimum regulations and shall apply uniformly to all structures and uses of land. - (B) No building, structure or land shall hereafter be used or occupied, and no building or structure or part thereof, shall hereafter be erected, constructed, reconstructed, moved or structurally altered, except in conformity with all the regulations specified herein for the zoning district in which it is located. - (C) No building or other structure shall hereafter be erected or altered: - (1) To exceed the maximum allowable height; - (2) To accommodate or house a greater number of families; - (3) To have narrower or smaller front yards, side yards, rear yards or other open spaces; or - (4)-To occupy a greater percentage of lot area than permitted herein or in any other manner - (4) contrary to this chapter. - (D) No part of a yard or other open space required about or in connection with any building for the purpose of complying with this chapter shall be included as a part of a yard or other open space similarly required for any other building or use. - (E) Except when required as part of accommodating a public use or infrastructure element, Nno yard setbacks or lot existing at the time of or subsequent to passage of this chapter shall be reduced in dimension or area below the minimum requirements set forth herein.
-Yards or lots created after the effective date of this chapter shall meet at least the minimum requirements established by this chapter. - (F) For every building constructed after the date of this amendment on a lot or tract, which is located immediately adjacent to agricultural land either currently or potentially to be used as such, said lot or tract shall be required to maintain at least a 50-foot buffer where no water supply well will be permitted by the Town Clerk or Zoning Administrator at the time of the zoning permit approval. - (G) Every building hereafter erected or moved shall be on a lot adjacent to a street right-of-way or be served by a driveway accessing a street right-of-way, and all structures shall be so located as to provide safe and convenient access for servicing, fire protection and required off-street parking. - (H) In any district, more than one building housing a permitted principal use may be erected on a single lot; provided that, yard and other requirements of this chapter shall be met for each building as though it were on an individual lot.
+- (A) Except as hereinafter provided, the regulations set by this chapter within each zoning district shall be minimum regulations and shall apply uniformly to all structures and uses of land. - (B) No building, structure or land shall hereafter be used or occupied, and no building or structure or part thereof, shall hereafter be erected, constructed, reconstructed, moved or structurally altered, except in conformity with all the regulations specified herein for the zoning district in which it is located. - (C) No building or other structure shall hereafter be erected or altered: - (1) To exceed the maximum allowable height; - (2) To accommodate or house a greater number of families; - (3) To have narrower or smaller front yards, side yards, rear yards or other open spaces; or - (4) To occupy a greater percentage of lot area than permitted herein or in any other manner contrary to this chapter. - (D) No part of a yard or other open space required about or in connection with any building for the purpose of complying with this chapter shall be included as a part of a yard or other open space similarly required for any other building or use. - (E) Except when required as part of accommodating a public use or infrastructure element, no yard setbacks or lot existing at the time of or subsequent to passage of this chapter shall be reduced in dimension or area below the minimum requirements set forth herein. - (F) For every building constructed after the date of this amendment on a lot or tract, which is located immediately adjacent to agricultural land either currently or potentially to be used as such, said lot or tract shall be required to maintain at least a 50-foot buffer where no water supply well will be permitted by the Town Clerk or Zoning Administrator at the time of the zoning permit approval. - (G) Every building hereafter erected or moved shall be on a lot adjacent to a street right-ofway or be served by a driveway accessing a street right-of-way, and all structures shall be so located as to provide safe and convenient access for servicing, fire protection and required off-street parking. - (H) In any district, more than one building housing a permitted principal use may be erected on a single lot; provided that, yard and other requirements of this chapter shall be met for each building as though it were on an individual lot.
 In no instance shall a single lot contain more than one principal single-family detached dwelling used for residential purposes.